-Metallica's black album really catapulted them to super star status
+Metallica "The black album" really catapulted Metallica to super star status

 Enter Sandman, Sad But True, and Holier Than Thou really set the tone for the album

 Metallica has so many famous hit songs in this album starting with Enter Sandman, a song that I would listen to so often through the last part of 1993 into 1994.
 Kirk Hammett uses the wah pedal in this song and James Hetfield does a narration in the middle of the song.
 He then utters the words “hush little baby don’t say a word.
 And never mind that noise you heard.”
 If you take the hand of the mysterious figure, you will be sent off to Never Neverland so be careful where you tread.
 This album is still very much a metal album but the riffs are slower and there is much more of a mainstream feel to the album.
 Those of you that cannot appreciate or accept this masterpiece of an album by the United States’ best metal band, then I don’ know what else to say.
 You probably just have a different musical taste or Metallica just doesn’t appeal to you.
 Holier Than Thou is a song that criticizes those people that are religious fanatics such as those extreme right wing evangelicals that are eager to prove they are right and everyone else is wrong.
 Arrogance and ignorance are two qualities that these kinds of people do have.
 Too many people fall into the trap of judging others when they don't know much about themselves.
 The band is trying to raise awareness about the fact that the rise of religion in the United States has actually made certain situations worse.
 There is a good bass part in this song.

 Don't Tread on Me is one of the most influential songs in this album